zuiko21/minimOS/other/PassingCars/README.md

 - No execution limit
 - `Carry` flag (usually reset by a `CLC` before adding) can be cleared thru the previous `REP`
-- The array fits a single _bank_ so, assuming all variables are on _zeropage_, could use the classic **absolute indexed** (not _long_) addresing, saving one byte, as long as the `Data Bank` is selected beforehand.
+- The array fits a single _bank_ so, assuming all variables are in _zeropage_, could use the classic **absolute indexed** (not _long_) addresing, saving one byte, as long as the `Data Bank` is selected beforehand.